 - Weekly full backups only.
 In this case, you will need to set up only 4-5 backups a month which is quite storage-friendly, especially if your retention policy doesn’t require you to keep several versions of every backup.
 The main issue here is data reliability.
 If something malicious happens to your servers or endpoints, you will permanently lose about a week of critical business data.
 Storage space calculation: 5 * 5 GB = 25 GB

 Further reading RTO vs. RPO: Two Means toward the Same End

 - Full backups daily.
 When you set full backups every day, it is quite reliable, isn’t it?
 However, it is unlikely someone is going to use this scenario as it requires so much storage room, bandwidth, and computing capacity that this backup strategy becomes highly ineffective.
 Storage space calculation: 22 * 5 GB = 110 GB

-To make your recovery from incremental backup easier, here are a few tips:
+To make your recovery easier, here are a few tips:

 - Perform full backups from time to time.
 Starting a new full backup sequence is a good way to ensure you can recover data.

 - Set a retention policy for your files.
 A retention policy allows you to choose how long to keep your old files and how many versions of each file you keep.
 With an incremental backup, it’s recommended to set a policy that allows you to delete old files after a given time, or files that have been deleted from your device.

 Out of all backup types, the incremental backup is one of the most beneficial backup methods as it assures reliability and accessibility of your data, saves a lot of storage space, consumes less bandwidth, and leads to faster backups compared to a full backup scenario.
 The flaws such as slower restore and dependence on the increments integrity may be addressed by performing the full backup periodically and setting the proper retention policy for your backups.